Hanna Barysiewicz: Lifestyle

-Barysiewicz as a witness to history
+Barysevich as a witness to history

-Journalists were interested in Hanna Barysiewicz as a witness to history.
+Journalists were interested in Barysevich as a witness to history.
 She was called in the Belarusian press "a peer of three centuries" (ровесница трех веков).
 They inquired about her attitude toward the authorities of successive regimes, Lenin, Stalin, Brezhnev.
 They also asked questions about her attitude toward the Belarusian government of the time.
 In her answer, the woman highlighted the repetition of history.
 Of all political activists, she respected Vladimir Lenin the most:

 He dispersed the capitalists, gave land to the people. [...]
 Stalin quickly chased everyone into kolkhozes.

 She believed that the best period of her life was the Brezhnev era:

 Under Brezhnev.
 When they abolished the tax on every fruit tree.
 We began to peacefully grow anything we wanted in our garden.
 And we paid nothing for it.

 She was ambivalent about Alexander Lukashenko's presidency and the policies implemented by him.
 She believed that the district and city authorities were deceiving citizens because they were not meeting their demands.
 During an interview with the opposition media on her one hundred and seventeenth birthday, referring to the attitude of the authorities toward veterans of the Great Patriotic War, she expressed the view of unequal treatment of war heroes and ordinary citizens:

 Military men fought the war with guns, and I fought with a shovel on the land.
 We dug with the shovel and sowed, because there were no horses, the Germans took them, so I harnessed myself to the plow.
 Now we don't have any privileges, and those, the military, do.
 They deserved, and we, who fed the partisans, did not deserve.
 They gave the military a good pension, and they didn't even give me a good pension...

-Hanna Barysiewicz was skeptical of the church hierarchy at the end of her life.
+Barysevich was skeptical of the church hierarchy at the end of her life.
 In interviews, she spoke of the decline of the authority of clerical power:

 Previously, the priest or pop was the father and judge, now - it's just a lie, they care only about their welfare.